Yoga Mat Gathering Dust?

 Resist the beat-your-self-up path.
 It NEVER works!
 It is a recipe for a deflated sense of self, and painful self-inflicted bruises on your heart.
 If you berate yourself for missing class undoubtably you will feel worse, and like salt in the wound, you are less likely to get on your mat because you feel too bad about yourself.
+Instead, forgive and forget.

 Paradoxically, when it feels like there is no time to practice yoga, often that is when we need it the most.
 The stress spaceship has landed and it is time to take stock.
 If your to-do list seems a mile long, emails are getting buried, and the laundry basket is overflowing you may feel more irritable and anxious.
 These are warning signs that some “me” time is in order.
 Reorganize and re-prioritize, you may end up disappointing a few people, but you will be more sane and able to deal with life after a little mat time.
 Plus, yoga builds a foundation of compassion and acceptance so that you can observe and understand why the obstacles to self-care are arising in the first place.
 With awareness you can then take the appropriate steps to remedy it.

 Set goals that are achievable.
 If you usually make it to one yoga class a week and then make a lofty promise to yourself to practice five days a week the jump in frequency is way too big and will likely not stick.
-Instead set a goal that works for your life.
-Pledge to make it to two classes a week for a month, and if that sticks then add another class.
-Tell your friends and family about your goal so they can encourage you.
+Instead bump up your practice to one extra class a week for a month, and if that sticks then add another class.
+Tell your friends and family about your goal to practice yoga regularly so they can encourage you.

 I often say, whatever motivates you to practice– use it!
 I had a young woman in class years ago, and she confessed that the only reason she came to my class was because she wanted a nice butt and strong abs.
 I said, that sounds good!
 At least she was being honest, she knew what she wanted and she went for it.
 About 5 years later I saw her in my class again, this time she was pregnant.
 With a big smile and a gleam in her eyes she says, “I’m letting the butt and belly go, and now all I want is a happy and healthy baby, so here I am!”
 It was great to see her back on the mat.